 We're creating a fund based on student creativity; giving them a chance to design new projects that help them to learn outside the classroom, and directly have a positive impact on the world.

 Each year, we will award grants between €500 and €3,000 to creative experiential learning projects proposed by students, with the successful projects chosen by a panel of RSM experts.
-Students will only receive one grant per project, and we will not fund projects that have already been completed.
+Projects that have already been completed will not be funded.

 Our staff will help students to deliver and evaluate the project they proposed, but we also believe that the experience of delivering a funded project on time and on budget is an important lesson for RSM students.